rahulk15/cementStrengthPrediction/README.md

 ## Data Validation1
 #### In this step, we perform different sets of validation on the given set of training files.
 #### 1) Name Validation- We validate the name of the files on the basis of given Name in the schema file.
 We have created a regex pattern as per the name given in schema file, to use for validation.
 After validating the pattern in the name, we check for length of date in the file name as well as length of time in the file name.
 If all the values are as per requirement, we move such files to "Good_Data_Folder" else we move such files to ["Bad_Data_Folder"](https://github.com/rahulk15/cementStrengthPrediction/tree/main/Bad_Raw).
-#### 2) Number of Columns - We validate the number of columns present in the files, if it doesn't match with the value given in the schema file then the file is moved to "Bad_Data_Folder".
+#### 2) Number of Columns - We validate the number of columns present in the files, if it doesn't match with the value given in the schema file then the file is moved to ["Bad_Data_Folder"](https://github.com/rahulk15/cementStrengthPrediction/tree/main/Bad_Raw).
 #### 3) Name of Columns - The name of the columns is validated and should be same as given in the schema file.
-If not, then the file is moved to "Bad_Data_Folder".
+If not, then the file is moved to ["Bad_Data_Folder"](https://github.com/rahulk15/cementStrengthPrediction/tree/main/Bad_Raw).
 #### 4) Datatype of columns - The datatype of columns is given in the schema file.
 This is validated when we insert the files into Database.
-If dataype is wrong then the file is moved to "Bad_Data_Folder".
+If dataype is wrong then the file is moved to ["Bad_Data_Folder"](https://github.com/rahulk15/cementStrengthPrediction/tree/main/Bad_Raw)..
-#### 5) Null values in columns - If any of the columns in a file has all the values as NULL or missing, we discard such file and move it to "Bad_Data_Folder".
+#### 5) Null values in columns - If any of the columns in a file has all the values as NULL or missing, we discard such file and move it to ["Bad_Data_Folder"](https://github.com/rahulk15/cementStrengthPrediction/tree/main/Bad_Raw).
 <br>
 <br>
 <br>